Skip to content

 Switched to branch 'feature'

-Use --dry-run to see what would result, without making any actual changes. zsh-abbr does not lint the imported abbreviations.
+Use --dry-run to check what the result would be without making any actual changes. zsh-abbr does not lint the imported abbreviations.

 Use the --session or -S scope flag to create session abbreviations.
 Otherwise, or if the --user scope flag (-U for short) is passed, the Git abbreviations will be user.
-See Usage > Scope.
+Read Usage > Scope.

 Use the --global or -g type flag to create global abbreviations.
 Use the --regular or -r type flag to create regular abbreviations.
-See Usage > Type.
+Read Usage > Type.

 # Git config file, likely ~/.gitconfig